must-git-good/hangman/README.md

 ### Purpose

-As a game created during my time at UT Austin's Coding Bootcamp, this website was a an example of the following growing web development skills:
+As a game created during my time at UT Austin's Coding Bootcamp, this website was an example of the following growing web development skills:

 ```
 - [ ] Javascript Implementation